anton-vinogradov/apache-ignite-release/scripts/README.txt

             git config --global user.email johndoe@apache.org
     - GPG (already installed at most of *Nix)

+    In case you're on Windows, please make sure all listed software installed under WLS.
+    Type "bash" at windows console and check each one.
+Use following command to check. java -version
+        git --version
+        svn --version
+        mvn -version
+        gpg --version
+    and use 'apt-get install ...' to install in case missed software found

 2) Configuration required to perform release:
     - Create/Import your pgp secret key.
         In case you have no pgp key, please follow instructions from https://www.apache.org/dev/openpgp.html#generate-key